What's in this Antigua and Barbuda currency guide?

 East Caribbean Dollar (XCD) in the markets

-The interactive chart below shows the USD to XCD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to XCD exchange rate and trend for the previous 3 months:

 Antigua and Barbuda is a nation known for its beaches, and a quick look at the map will tell you why that is true.
 Many of the beaches are in coves, protected from rough surf and perfect for snorkeling, diving, and other water sports.
 But Antigua (pronounced an-TEE-ga) offers more than beaches.